 Head back up the muddy trail from hell (it was super slippery when I was there) to the foot of the bridge.
 Now it’s time to take the dusty dirt trail to your right up the hill towards a clumping of trees.
 It was a little overgrown when I was there, so the swing was not visible from the bridge (actually, the way I spotted this swing was by seeing someone else on it- and the only reason I saw her was her bright pink sneakers).
 This trail is a little tricky, so hopefully you have sturdy shoes.
 It’ll only take you about 2 minutes to make it to the swing.

-Unfortunately, there was a decent amount of garbage strewn about here (next time, I’m bring a trash bag to clean up).
+Unfortunately, there was a decent amount of garbage strewn about here (next time, I’m bringing a trash bag to clean up).
 But that does not take away from this very private swing covered in hilarious memos from past visitors (my favorite being an awful drawing of a stick figure falling off the swing).
 This is honestly the ultimate spot to drink a 40 and soak up the gorgeous La Jolla coastline.

 Secret Swing #3